michelled/weavly.org/src/robot-activities/meet-dash-dot-animation-drive-look.md

 ---
-title: "Meet Dash and Dot: animation, drive & look"
+title: "Meet Dash and Dot: Animation, Drive & Look"
 tags:
   - Dash & Dot
 experience: No Coding Experience
 topic: Introduction
 relatedRobotActivities:
-  - "Meet Dash and Dot: Sound & Light"
+  - "Meet Dash and Dot: Light & Sound"
+  - Free Play with Dash
 description: This activity explore visual and kinesthetic controls settings for Dash and Dot.
 whatYouNeed: >-
   ### Tools

-  A device to access Weavly and/or Block.ly, Dash, and Dot
+  Device to access Weavly and/or Block.ly, Dash, and Dot

   ### Skills